Hooking Normal Methods

 attribute:

-internal static void InitAllHooks(){ // Searches for types with MonoDetourTargets to go through and // finds methods in them marked with MonoDetourHookInit and calls them.
-DefaultMonoDetourManager.Instance.InvokeHookInitializers();}
+internal static void InitAllHooks(){ // Searches for types with MonoDetourTargets to go through and // finds methods in them marked with MonoDetourHookInitialize and invokes them.
+MonoDetourManager.InvokeHookInitializers(Assembly.GetExecutingAssembly());}

 We can also add a hook that runs at the end of a method: